6arshid/SimilartoYouTube/README.md

 - Ensure the `storage/` and `bootstrap/cache/` directories are writable.
 - Make sure your database is running and accessible.
 - Depending on the frontend framework used, Inertia.js or Vue.js might require additional setup (check the codebase).
+- To use notifications, configure a broadcast driver like Pusher or Laravel Echo in `.env`.

 ---